kostiadubohrii/computerscience/OPERATING_SYSTEM.md

 Maintenance of system utilities - organisation of files on the harddrive

 Types of operating system
-1) Distributed - spreads the work of the newtworking OS over a number of servers single process can be split up into several tasks - threads and these can be performed over several systems.
+1) Distributed - spreads the work of the newtworking OS over a number of servers single process can be split up into several tasks - threads and these can be performed over several systems

-***Multitasking***- that tasks can be performed to run in parallel shared acrosss a number of cores or independent processor units.
+2) ***Multitasking***- that tasks can be performed to run in parallel shared acrosss a number of cores or independent processor units.
 Embedded operating systems dedicated to processes which have a limited or single functionality, simple UI, programmed in low level lang.
 Real time operating systems must be able to respond to inpiuts and sensors quickly chemical processing systems, self drive.